bartdebever/GD7/Portfolio/content/post/documenting-tools/index.md

 ReadTheDocs is one of the more older tools used to document tools.
 It features Markdown but it is not the main way of editing text.
-The navigation works in the way of having the sidebar decidated towards sections and subsections.
+The navigation works in the way of having the sidebar dedicated towards sections and subsections.
 Yet with their documentation I find it to be very busy and impractical to use.
 This tool uses pip and Sphinx, two unfamiliar tools to me.